 Remember this, Warren Buffett started with $100 and turned it into $30 billion.
 That means that it isn’t about the money you have, it’s about the knowledge you have.
 It means there are no real barriers to you getting rich if you’re willing to work hard and learn.

 Were you searching for information on Warren Buffett because you want to learn how to invest like him?
-You can start down your path to financial freedom today by taking this 14-Day Financially Fit Challenge, to get your finances in order and get on track to start investing!
+You can start down your path to financial freedom by downloading this free book of quotes and tips!

 Featured Photo Credit: Stuart Isett/Fortune Most Powerful Women/Flickr, used under a Creative Commons license.